 For example, if you work in public service and don’t make much money, you might want to pursue the Public Service Loan Forgiveness Program.
 Or if you make a decent income and can afford to pay extra on student loans, you might be more focused on paying them off.

-As you think through your loans, income, and other financial factors, you can identify the plan of attack that best fits your situation.
-You can use the Student Loan Hero dashboard or student loan calculators to explore different possibilities and compare outcomes.
+As you think through your loans, income and other financial factors, you can identify the plan of attack that best fits your situation.

-The nice thing about these features is they take the focus off doing math and place it on creating a strategy that works for you.
+The nice thing about the tools above is they take the focus off doing math and place it on creating a strategy that works for you.

 With so much information out there and so many decisions to make, it’s easy to become overwhelmed.
 Don’t let fear about your student loan situation paralyze you and prevent you from making decisions that will make your life easier in the long run.